docknetwork/crypto/README.md

 3. [Dynamic accumulators, both positive and universal](./vb_accumulator).
 Based on the paper [Dynamic Universal Accumulator with Batch Update over Bilinear Groups](https://eprint.iacr.org/2020/777)
 4. [Composite proof system](./proof_system) that combines above primitives for use cases like
    - prove knowledge of a BBS+ signature and the corresponding messages
+   - prove knowledge of a modified PS signature and the corresponding messages
    - equality of signed messages (from same or different signatures) in zero knowledge
    - the (non)membership of a certain signed message(s)in the accumulator
    - numeric bounds (min, max) on the messages can be proved in zero-knowledge